Global Partners outreach

 Greater Europe Missions

 Jason & Larisa have been serving at Black Forest Academy since the fall of 2018, although Larisa had previously served there as a Resident Assistant for two years.
-Currently Jason helps oversee the Residence Life Department at the school.
-Larisa is serving as Area Leader for the GEM agency missionaries who are at BFA.
-She also assisted new BFA missionaries as they prepared to go to Germany and in their transition to BFA.
+They serve together as Area Leaders for the GEM agency missionaries who are at BFA and other countries nearby.
+They assist new GEM missionaries as they prepare to serve in Europe and mentor others to meet their individual needs.
 Jason & Larisa also lead small group Bible studies with students.
 Larisa grew up at Gateway as the daughter of one of our staff.
 They have two sons, Graham and Micah.

-John & Amy work with CRU on the campus of PSU and a few other area colleges.
+John leads the Cru team that engages on various high school and college campuses across the metro area.
 They lead volunteer staff and Christian students to engage in spiritual conversations with fellow students, encouraging them towards Jesus.
-Amy works with students, but also is trained to prepare CRU staff/missionaries to serve cross-culturally.
 One of their goals is to partner with nearby churches to help reach students on the local campuses.
+Amy serves nationally and trains Cru staff/missionaries to serve cross-culturally.
 The Rozzelle’s have one son, Asa.

 • Jay & Marnie Starrett- Germany